GabrielMoreau/uvmat-doc/help/README.md

   The red values correspond to poor correlations, green to fair values, and blue to good ones.
   The value range covered by each of the three colors is set by the pair of sliders *[Slider1]* and *[Slider2]*, or equivalently by the edit boxes *[num_ColCode1]* and *[num_ColCode2]*.
   Other color representations can be specified.
-  *[ColorScalar]* sets the scalar used for color representation, for instance the vector norm 'norm_vec' or vorticity 'vort' (the list of available scalars is set by the function {calc_scal.m}).
+  *[ColorScalar]* sets the scalar used for color representation, for instance the vector norm 'norm_vec' or vorticity 'vort' (the list of available scalars is set by the function `calc_scal.m`).
 - *[ColorCode]* sets the kind of color representation:
 - 'rgb': color ranging from red, for the scalar value set by *[num_MinVec]*, to blue, for the scalar value set by *[num_MaxVec]*.
   The color thresholds from red to green and green to blue are set by *[ColCode1]* and *[ColCode2]* respectively, or the sliders *[Slider1]* and *[Slider2]*.